sharkwouter/pe-resource-loader/README.md

 }
 ```

 Make sure to link your code to `pe_resource_loader`.
-The code for the bundled pe_string_loader program contains another more complex example.
+The code for the bundled pe_string_loader and pe_bitmap_loader programs contain another more complex examples.

 ## Using PE String Loader Program